michaelphillips4/WhatBirdsEatGame/README.md

 A game guessing what different types of birds eat

-A very simple minimalist game in javascript using one file.
+A very simple minimalist game in javascript.

-the styling comes from simple css.
+The styling comes from simple css.

+All the photos are my own original bird shots.